My dad’s name was Dave Baxter. He was 48 when he died of skin cancer. He was my best friend and I miss him every single day.

 Finding GOODGRIEF was absolutely the turning point of my journey.

 I like to look to the positives in any situation- no matter how bad.
 And one thing I am able to cite as a good thing to come out of the loss of my dad is the amount of truly amazing people I now have in my life.
-I am a better man for my experiences, and without them I wouldn’t have met my wife or many of my closest friends.
+I am a better man for my experiences, and without them I wouldn’t have met many of my closest friends.

 Friends like Ben May and Matt Langdon- my brothers.
 They too lost their dads, months after I lost mine.
 Ben cuts my hair, and we connected on a level that is very rare when he revealed his dad, Steve, was dying of a brain tumour.
 The same can be said for Matt, who I met just before his dad, Rich, died suddenly having suffered a heart attack.